gaphor/gaphor/docs/coffee_machine_logical.md

-We didn't make any technical choices at this time, for example we didn't specify which type of controller, the pump capacity, or the model of the grouphead.
+We didn't make any technical choices at this time, for example we didn't specify which type of controller, the pump capacity, or the model of the group head.
 These details will be defined once we get to the Technology level.

 The ants need more of your help to update the Logical Structure diagram so that it matches the one above.